 Uganda features among the three unique countries in Africa where mountain gorilla adventures.
 The others include Rwanda and the Democratic Republic of Congo (DRC).
-Worldwide, over 1004 of these incredible creatures still exist and only tracked in the wild and never in any zoo.
+Worldwide, over 1004 of these incredible creatures still exist and are only tracked in the wild and never in any zoo.

 For most travelers who go on safaris to Uganda, tracking the mountain gorillas is one of the adventure activities that they do not miss.
-Mountain gorillas are only tracked four national parks.
+Mountain gorillas are only tracked in four national parks.
 Two national parks are found in Uganda and these are; Bwindi Forest National Park and Mgahinga Gorilla National Park in southwestern Uganda.
 The other national parks are Volcanoes National Park in northwestern Rwanda and the Virunga National Park in eastern DR Congo.

 Below are some of the reasons why you should visit Uganda for gorilla trekking

 Uganda takes the largest percentage of mountain gorillas

 Out of about 1004 mountain gorillas that still exist on earth today, over 480 of them live in Uganda’s jungles.
 Uganda however offers refuge to about half the total number of these Great Apes making it a gorilla highland.
 Besides, there are 2 (two) destinations where tourists can track these large apes and they include Bwindi National Park and Mgahinga National Park.

 Visitors have the opportunity to choose which destination to visit and besides, over 17 groups have been habituated and ready for visitors to track.
 Besides mountain gorillas, there are also many other primates for you to look out while on gorilla trek and they include among others the grey-cheeked mangabey, blue monkeys, L’Hoest monkeys, and many more.